aldld/ericbannatyne.ca/posts/hakyll-is-fun.md

-When I first decided to actually go ahead with this, my first instinct was to simply go through my old routine that I had developed many years ago: Download WordPress, install it on a local server, make a WordPress theme, install plugins, push it to a live server, write things, then spend the next year dealing with security updates and broken plugins.
+When I first decided to actually go ahead with this, my first instinct was to simply go through my old routine that I had developed many years ago: Download WordPress, install it on a local server, make a WordPress theme, install plugins, push it to a live server, write things, then spend the rest of my life dealing with security updates and broken plugins.

 This time, however, I decided to do something different, and use [Hakyll](https://jaspervdj.be/hakyll/), a Haskell library for generating static sites.
-Despite having done WordPress theme and plugin development for many, many years, I decided to give Hakyll a try instead for a number of reasons.
+Despite having done WordPress theme and plugin development for a while I decided to give Hakyll a try instead for a number of reasons.
 The main reason is that WordPress really is overkill for a simple site like this.
-WordPress makes sense for a lot of larger sites that actually use most of the features and plugins that WordPress has to offer (I don't see myself needing an ecommerce platform anytime soon).
+WordPress makes sense for a lot of larger sites that actually use most of the features and plugins that WordPress has to offer, I don't see myself needing any fancy features like an ecommerce platform anytime soon.

-After spending a lot of time developing themes and plugins for WordPress, I've also decided that I'd rather avoid using PHP and MySQL as much as possible, which I don't think requires any further comment.

 My main reason *for* actually using Hakyll is simplicity: All I need (and all that most websites need, really) is a way to edit content and display it online, and so a static site generator just makes sense.
-No need to deal with database errors at inopportune moments.
-But I'm pretty late to the static site generation game anyway, so I'm sure you already know why it's great.
+There's no need to deal with database errors at inopportune moments, or constant WordPress security updates.
+It's nice to be able to simply write up a post in my text editor of choice (I use Sublime), and let Hakyll, once properly setup, do the rest of the work.

 The other reason is that it's an excuse to do a bit of coding in Haskell.
 I've used functional programming before, whether it's in lisp, somewhat-functional features of Python, or trying to emulate functional programming in C for an OS assignment on file systems.
 Taking the Programming Languages course at UofT has opened my eyes to the ways of statically-typed pure functional programming.
 I don't think I could pass up any opportunity to learn more Haskell, and actually do something fun with it.
-So far, I've made some customizations like [cleaning up the URLs](https://www.rohanjain.in/hakyll-clean-urls/) that Hakyll generates to remove the `.html` extension, and [using LaTeX to render math](http://travis.athougies.net/posts/2013-08-13-using-math-on-your-hakyll-blog.html) using MathJax.
+So far, I've made some simple customizations like [cleaning up the URLs](https://www.rohanjain.in/hakyll-clean-urls/) that Hakyll generates to remove the `.html` extension, and [using LaTeX to render math](http://travis.athougies.net/posts/2013-08-13-using-math-on-your-hakyll-blog.html) using MathJax.
 So now I can typeset nice-looking equations like this: